LessLawn.com... when lawn isn't your ideal landscape

 When golf courses shrink their lawns, they benefit both economically and ecologically, and so do their communities.

-A prairie community thrives with leisurely, low-tech maintenance that deepens your sensory connection to the land.
+A prairie thrives with leisurely, low-tech maintenance that deepens your sensory connection to the land.

-Do you know an organic, low-maintenance, non-violent way to keep Canada geese and mallards off nearby lawns?
-We do.
+Shoreline buffer plants are an organic, low-maintenance, non-violent way to keep Canada geese and mallards off nearby lawns.

 Thanks for visiting http://www.LessLawn.com!